Zi-Yoon/Zi-yoon/README.md

         Senior of Soongsil University (IT Convergence Major)
     </p>
     <p align="center">
-        Looking for a Graduate School
+        Looking for a Graduate School & Job
     </p>
 </div>